SonalKiran/CapstoneProject/README.md

 ### ML Forecasting Methods
 ---
 **Baseline Models**
-- Our first baseline model is a Naive model.
+- Our first baseline model is a Naïve model.
 Since we intend to provide short-term forecasts, our first baseline model will assume that the predicted value at time `t` will be equal to the actual value of demand at time `t-1`.
 - In our second baseline model we extract the trend and seasonalities from our training data and use them to forecast demand.

 ### Results
 ---
+- Baseline Model 1 (Naïve model)
+	- MAPE = 0.278 %
+	- RMSE = 2710

+- Baseline Model 2 (Seasonal decomposition based)
+	- MAPE = 0.304 %
+	- RMSE = 2672

+- XGBoost
+	- MAPE = 0.178 %
+	- RMSE = 1970

+- ARIMA
-- Baseline Model 1: MAPE = 0.298
+	- MAPE =
+	- RMSE =

+- SARIMA
-- Baseline Model 2: MAPE = 0.58 (0.3 excluding COVID test data)
+	- MAPE =
+	- RMSE =

-### Limitations
+### Next Steps
 ---